HandBrake/HandBrake-docs/source/docs/en/latest/get-handbrake/download-and-install.markdown

 [^third-party-utilities-1]: HandBrake is not associated with any third-party checksum utilities.
 Only use software from vendors you trust.

 [^third-party-utilities-2]: HandBrake is not associated with any third-party checksum utilities.
 Only use software from vendors you trust.

-[^flatpak-gnome-size]: The Flatpak GNOME SDK and runtime platform downloads are greater 500 MiB.
-Users with metered connections please take note.

 [^gatekeeper-disabled]: If Gatekeeper is disabled on your Mac, you may not see this message.